-3.2 Traits Observations Recorded
+3.2 Data collection on thirteen traits of twenty six wheat genotypes

-A total of 13 traits were recorded.
-Data were collected from five randomly selected plants per plot for each genotype & two on a plot basis (days flowering and days to maturity)
+A total of thirteen traits were recorded.
+Data were collected from five randomly selected plants per plot for each genotype, except two (days flowering and days to maturity) recorded on a plot basis.

-Table no: 2 13 traits observed
+Table no: 2.
+List of thirteen traits recorded from the experiment